Psychedelic music: Characteristics

-A number of features are quintessential to psychedelic music.
+A number of features are signatures of psychedelic music.
 Eastern instrumentation, with a particular fondness for the sitar and tabla, is common.
 Songs often have more disjunctive song structures, key and time signature changes, modal melodies, and drones than contemporary pop music.
 Surreal, whimsical, esoterically or literary-inspired lyrics are often used.
 There is often a strong emphasis on extended instrumental segments or jams.
 There is a strong keyboard presence, in the 1960s especially, using electronic organs, harpsichords, or the Mellotron, an early tape-driven 'sampler' keyboard.

 Elaborate studio effects are often used, such as backwards tapes, panning the music from one side to another of the stereo track, using the "swooshing" sound of electronic phasing, long delay loops and extreme reverb.
 In the 1960s there was a use of electronic instruments such as early synthesizers and the theremin.
 Later forms of electronic psychedelia also employed repetitive computer-generated beats.